Code-Institute-Submissions/Project2_Celebrity_Quiz/README.md

 #### Quiz End Page

 * Once the user has completed the quiz they are brought to the end of quiz page.
-Here the user is congratulated on finishing, their username is displayed along with their score and a comment under the score which is dependant on the score iteself.
+Here the user is congratulated on finishing, their username is displayed along with their score and a comment under the score which is dependant on the score itself.
 Over 100 it says "Wow, you really know your celebs", between 99 and 50 points it says "Not bad.
 You recognised someone..." ad under 50 it says "It's ok, celebs are not your thing".
 This adds value to the user with positive affirmation, using their name to make them feel welcome and then letting them know their score.

 ![final page](assets/readme_images/finalpage.png)